chriscareycode/nagiostv-react/README.md

 ------------
 NagiosTV is a JavaScript single page application.
 - The frontend is using the React JavaScript framework
+- Vite build system
-- recoil for state management
+- jotai for state management
 - react-transition-group for item animations
 - @steveeeie/react-page-transition for the page transitions
 - highcharts for the graphs